WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 We're so excited to present to you the first Meadow v1.0 Release-Candidate!!!
 This is a MASSIVE release with a pile of fixes and way more features than we expected.

+## Meadow.Cloud:
 * **OtA Updates** - Meadow.OS and Meadow applications can now be updated Over-the-Air via Meadow.Cloud!
 * **Push Messaging** - Meadow.OS now supports push-messaging from Meadow.Cloud as well as MQTT as a first class feature.

-* **Just-in-Time (JIT) Compilation** - Meadow applications can now optionally implement JIT compilation at startup, providing faster execution and performance.
+## Meadow.OS
 * **Power & Sleep APIs** - Meadow.OS has a new set of APIs that expose the ability ability to put the device to sleep and then wake up on schedule.
 * **New App Lifecycle** - We've greatly simplified the boilerplate code needed to create a Meadow application, as well as provided an easy way to integrate with the new Power, Sleep, and OS/App update lifecycle.
-* **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
-Deployment size with linking is now typically reduced by 2/3rds.
-The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.
 * **Faster WiFi Connection** - We have made changes to the event model on the ESP32 resulting in a 90% decrease in WiFi connection times, reducing WiFi connection time to 3-5 second on average.
 * **Faster Meadow.OS Startup** - We removed an errant 10 second wait time on startup.
-* **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.
+* **Just-in-Time (JIT) Compilation** - Meadow applications can now optionally implement JIT compilation at startup, providing faster execution and performance.
 * **Network Improvements** - We've spent a lot of cycles on advanced web socket features that weren't implemented yet that unlock a number of important service connectivity use cases.
 * **Configuration Files** - [app config working, network config added back in and supports per-NIC config]
 * **Improved Meadow.OS Stability** - Some deep assembly-level instruction calls have been fixed up, providing stability around long-running processes, advanced web-sockets, and more.
 * **Core-Compute Module Ethernet Support** - [Ethernet now works.]

+## Tooling
+* **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
+Deployment size with linking is now typically reduced by 2/3rds.
+The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.
+* **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.

 ## Updating